codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 [2019-11-14 03:19:06,014] INFO Resolved hostname: 192.168.109.132 to address: /192.168.109.132 (org.apache.zookeeper.server.quorum.QuorumPeer)
 ```

-So This will stop when you start at least 2 zookeeper servers, When you will start 3 zookeeper servers below will be
+This will stop when you start at least 2 zookeeper servers, and When you will start 3 zookeeper servers below will be
 output on each node.

 Node1